Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Foot problems can develop quickly.
 So be sure to follow your healthcare team’s schedule for regular checkups.
 During office visits, take off your shoes and socks as soon as you get in the exam room.
 Ask your healthcare provider to examine your feet for problems.
 This will make it easier to find and treat small skin irritations before they get worse.
 Regular checkups can also help keep track of the blood flow and feeling in your feet.
 If you have neuropathy, you may need to have checkups more often.

 Wearing proper footwear is very important.
 If areas of your feet have been damaged by too much pressure, your healthcare provider may recommend changing your footwear.
 In some cases, avoiding high heels or tight work boots may be all that’s needed.
 Or, your healthcare provider may recommend special shoes or custom inserts.
 These help protect your feet and keep existing irritations from getting worse.
-If you need special footwear, ask your healthcare provider if you qualify for Medicare’s diabetic shoe program.
+If you need special footwear, ask your healthcare provider if you qualify for Medicare's custom-molded and extra-depth diabetic shoe and insert program.

 Any pair of shoes—new or old—should feel comfortable as soon as you put them on.
 There shouldn’t be any rubbing when you walk.
 Wear the right shoe for any activity.
 For instance, a running shoe is designed to keep your feet injury-free while jogging.
 Buy shoes at the end of the day, when your feet are larger.
 Make sure they provide support without feeling too loose.
 Make sure your socks fit, too.
 Wear soft, seamless, well-padded socks for activity.
 Cotton or microfiber socks are best to help to absorb sweat.
 To protect your feet, avoid shoes that are open-toed or open-heeled.
 If you have questions about what kinds of shoes and socks are best, talk to your healthcare team.